rabaur/ebd-website-jekyll/_exercises/exercise2.md

 ## 3. Task 1: Design Intervention

 1. **Find a Floorplan Typology**: Find a hospital floorplan online, including information about the architect, year of completion, and patient bed capacity.
+You can find further examples [here](https://polybox.ethz.ch/index.php/s/mQlW5RXpibw7s2c).
 2. **Create a New Project**: Use the arxitect tool to create a new project.
 3. **Upload Floorplan**: Upload the floorplan using the reference image tool.
 4. **Calibrate Distances**: Use the measure tool to calibrate distances, using known elements like scale bars or door widths.
 Longer distances yield better accuracy.